pshushereba/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+  - A token is a string of text that can be used in the authentication proess.
+We can store the token in local storage, and then verify that the token exists for the user before allowing them access to restricted parts of our application.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+  - We can set up protected routes in our applications to keep our data secure.
+This works by using tokens that are set to local storage.
+Then when a user wants to navigate to a secure part of our website, we can verify that the user is supposed to have access to that data by verifying their token.
+If they are not an authenticated user then we can redirect them to a login page.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+  - Web servers host all of the files required to make your application work.
+When a user enters the URL for your website, that URL is used to locate the server where the files for your application or website are located.
+And when the correct server is identified, the request is fulfilled by the server and the data is returned to the user to be displayed by their browser as your application.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - The PUT method can be mapped to the "U" for update in CRUD.
+The DELETE method is the "D" in CRUD.

 ## Project Set Up